mkbansal0588/AZDevops/modules/module02.md

 ## 📚 Additional Reading

+## 🧑‍💼 To-Do Activities

+- Exercise 1: This pipeline generates the terraform plan and then applies in a single step however, in an ideal scenario, we would like to review the plan and wait for explicit approval before this plan is applied.
+Repurpose this pipeline to implement the desired solution.
+(Hint - Make use of pipeline environments)

 ## :tada: Summary

 This module provided an overview of how to create a legacy and yaml based Azure devops pipelines..